-All of the tests include an engine start and an incab inspection.
-Then, your test may require an inspection of the entire vehicle or only a portion of the vehicle which your CDL Examiner will explain to you.
+The Vehicle Inspection will require an inspection of the entire vehicle.
+It will also include an engive start, an in-cab inspection, and an inspection of the coupling system if testing for a class A CDL.
 You will also have to inspect any special features of your vehicle (e.g, school or transit bus).